 Information provided by applicants will be kept confidential and used solely for the assessment, selection and implementation of pilot projects under the CCI project.

-The application and selection (see Section 3 below) process is expected to be conducted over several weeks, as shown in TABLE 1.
-The process is very interactive and timings are highly dependent on the responsiveness of individual applicants.
+The application and selection (see Section 3 below) process is expected to take about 4.5 months, as shown in Error!
+Reference source not found..